 Henry holds a PhD in Classics from Oxford, where he concentrated on Greek literature.

 Prior to formalising early stage investing at Dawn, Haakon worked with early stage companies from their first commercial efforts through to managing accelerated growth, often by serving as an interim manager or board member.
-They include G-Cluster (sold to Softbank Broadmedia) and in Lateral Logic (sold to Electronic Arts).
+They include G-Cluster (sold to Softbank Broadmedia) and Lateral Logic (sold to Electronic Arts).

 Mr. Overli studied Mathematics at the University of Oslo and holds a B.A.
 (Hons) in Economics from University of Durham.